liferay/liferay-docs/devGuide/en/chapters/10-hooks.markdown

 When extending Liferay Portal with hooks, you should try to avoid implementing the portal's interfaces directly.
-In some cases, patches are added to the interfaces in fix packs to fix an issue (e.g. adding a new method to a service).
-If the user implements the API directly, a patch could break the customization.
-However, if the basic implementation is extended, the patch would not break any customizations.
-Therefore, the best practice is to extend the base implementation from the portal.
-For example, if you'd like to modify `UserLocalService`, then you should extend `UserLocalServiceWrapper`.
-If you'd like to modify `SanitizerUtil`, then you should extend `BaseSanitizer`.
+In some cases, patches are added to the interfaces in fix packs to fix an issue (e.g., adding a new method to a service).
+If you implement the API directly, a patch can break your customization.
+However, if you extend the basic implementation, a patch won't break your customization.
+Therefore, the best practice is to extend the Liferay Portal's base implementations.
+For example, if you'd like to modify the implementation of the `UserLocalService` interface, then extend `UserLocalServiceWrapper`.
+If you'd like to modify the `SanitizerUtil` class, then extend `BaseSanitizer`.

 ---